qaswarh/PDF-n-Pandas/README.md

 This inspired me to write two python scrip:

 1. To review the Items Summary (non-repeated list of items) of each page, pdflist.py
-2. To search/dig further possible detail of suspected item(s) in the Summary
+2. To search/dig further possible detail of suspected item(s) in the Summary, pdfsearch.py

+A quick way to search and review PDF files in IDE, adopt as per your need